Norwich University: 19th century

 By 1884, the Vermont Legislature changed the name of the school back to Norwich.
 In the 1890s, the United States Army and Norwich expanded their collaboration.
 Career officer Jesse McI.
 Carter received a two-year appointment as an instructor and Commandant of Cadets.
 In 1898 the university was designated by the legislature as the Military College of the State of Vermont.

-War and Expansion: The 20th Century
+20th century

-As part of the Vermont National Guard, the school's Corps of Cadets was mobilized as a squadron of cavalry in the First Vermont Regiment to assist in General John J. Pershing's Mexican Expedition on the southern border.
-This greatly disrupted the academic year.
-In 1916, after the outbreak of war in Europe, the War Department designated Norwich as the first site for a Senior ROTC cavalry unit.
-Also that year, Harold "Doc" Martin (NU 1920), matriculate: the first African American to attend the university.
+1916 was a momentous year for the school.
+The academic year was disrupted when the school's Corps of Cadets was mobilized as a squadron of cavalry in the Vermont National Guard's First Vermont Regiment to help with General John J. Pershing's Mexican Expedition on the southern border.
+As well, the War Department designated Norwich as the first site for a Senior ROTC cavalry unit.
+And the school's first African American student arrived: Harold "Doc" Martin.

-Classes graduated early for both the First and Second World Wars.
+Classes graduated early during both the First and Second World Wars.
 Many Norwich-made officers participated, serving in all theaters of both conflicts.
 Professional education offered at Norwich changed and adapted with the advance of technology.
 Military flight training began in 1939.
-From 1946 to 1947, horse cavalry was completely phased out in favor of armored cavalry.